bprussell/starbound-console-commands/README.md

 /spawnitem liquidfuel 1000
 ```

 Build some homes on the barren planet.
+[Here](https://starbounder.org/Stars) is a place where you can find such a planet.

 First, get materials.

 ```
 /spawnitem colonydeed 1000